Younhong/COVID19-Mask-Detection-Model/README.md

 $ git clone https://github.com/chandrikadeb7/Face-Mask-Detection.git
 ```

-2. Change your directory to the cloned repo and create a Python virtual environment named 'test'
+2. Change your directory to the cloned repo and create a Python virtual environment named 'younhong'(You may choose any name instead of 'younhong')
 ```
-$ mkvirtualenv test
+$ mkvirtualenv younhong
 ```

 3. Now, run the following command in your Terminal/Command Prompt to install the libraries required